runnndmc/JS-CheatSheet/JS-Questions.md

 A data structore that represnts the browsers model of the document and a javaScript program can modify it to change the visible document.

+## How does the Http protocol work?
+A client sends a request that contains a methos and a path that identifies a resource.
+The server then decides what to do with the request and responds with a status code and a response body.

+## What is a fetch request?
+The interface through which browser JavaScript can make HTTP requests.

+## What is the difference between local and session storage?
+Local storage saves information forever or until the user decides to clear it and session saves it until the browser is closed.